Is surrogacy for me?

 Having said that, there is light at the end of the tunnel – the government recently release a consultation paper which offers hope that by 2015, parents through Surrogacy will have formal maternity leave rights.

-I’m part of a gay male couple – how do I chose who will be the biological father?
+I’m part of a gay male couple – how do we chose who will be the biological father?

 - Think about who the main carer of the child will be.
 So that both fathers can feel a strong parental bond with the child, you may consider that one of you will be the biological father, and the other will stay home as the main carer.

 - Think about making it as random as possible.
 In straight surrogacy it is not recommended to mix up the sperm from both intended fathers – there could be a chance of it “fighting” which can reduce the chances of pregnancy.
-But you could take turns, either within one cycle (e.g. you could each do the inseminations on alternate days), or on alternate cycles.
-If you do take turns within a cycle you will need to have a DNA test done once the baby has been born as you need to establish who is the father for the parental order process.
-DNA tests are not performed or covered by the NHS so you’d need to organise this separately and pay for it.
+But you could take turns on alternate cycles, one trying one month and the other the following month.

 - In host surrogacy it is illegal to transfer embryos from more than one father in any one cycle.
 But if you both have embryos stored, you could use embryos from alternate fathers in alternate cycles.